tshepang/blog/content/many-many-recent-movies.md

 helped by the attractive storyline of pretty assassin who kills without flinching.

-It's amazing how little (none) chemistry exists between the 4 lead characters of *A-Team*.
-Liam Neeson and the agent lady are badly miscast; the guy playing B-A lacks the charisma that Mr T. had in the TV series, even if he's a better actor.

 "...phew!"

   [the movie's director got someone to re-write the script due to it